MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-claims-mapping.md

 ## See also

-To learn how to customize claims issued in the SAML token through the Azure portal, see [How to: Customize claims issued in the SAML token for enterprise applications](active-directory-saml-claims-customization.md)
+- To learn how to customize claims issued in the SAML token through the Azure portal, see [How to: Customize claims issued in the SAML token for enterprise applications](active-directory-saml-claims-customization.md)
+- To learn more about extension attributes, see [Using directory schema extension attributes in claims](active-directory-schema-extensions.md).